dwfischer9/dwfischer9/README.md

 **`Digital Craftsman (Developer)`**

 I'm a developer and university student in my fourth year of my Computer Science bachelor program.
-As of May 2023, I am employed in a part-time Data Analysis position in the Greater Toronto Area.
 I plan to pursue a graduate degree beginning in Fall 2025.

+My job experience includes an 18-month term as a Data Analyst for Apotex, inc.
 ---

 ### 🧰 Languages and Tools